dreger/thelivingwell.co/_posts/live/2016-03-28-admitting-mistakes.md

 Sometimes my inclination to deflect happens so instantly, I don’t even have time to stop the train before it leaves my mouth… It usually looks like something like this:

-**Deflection:** Oh yeah, I was totally going to do that right after this other thing **Truth:** And by ‘totally going to do that’, I mean I totally forgot.
+**Deflection:** Oh yeah, I was totally going to do that right after this other thing.
+**Truth:** And by ‘totally going to do that’, I mean I totally forgot.
 So I’ll squeeze it in, somehow.

 **Deflection:** Yep, I did that already.